pablogrisafi1975/powermock-legacy/ProjectHome.md

 This file is kept here for historical reasons.
-ALl this information should be in the README.md
+All this information should be in the README.md

 ![http://powermock-legacy.googlecode.com/svn/trunk/powermock-legacy.png](http://powermock-legacy.googlecode.com/svn/trunk/powermock-legacy.png)
 # Introduction #